alt-ctrl-code/home/LOGGING.md

 The `Logger` doesn't actually implement the `debug` or other functions yet, because it is an ostensibly "abstract" class with no output transport, combined with the way JavaScript prototype inheritance works.

-What `Logger'` does provide though, is an interface to pre-test if a severity level is "enabled", before performing an expensive operation to output.
+What `Logger` does provide though, is an interface to pre-test if a severity level is "enabled", before performing an expensive operation to output.
 Because logging is entirely for the developer or operator, and not an application feature as such, and it's I/O may have an impact on performance, simply invoking the usual `logger.debug('Show me the result of a ${costlyFunction()}')` would be too late in this example statement, because the